nextcloud/integration_openai/README.md

 This app implements:

-* Text generation providers: Free prompt, Summarize, Headline and Reformulate (using any available large language model)
+* Text generation providers: Free prompt, Summarize, Headline, Context write, Chat, and Reformulate (using any available large language model)
 * A Translation provider (using any available language model)
 * A SpeechToText provider (using Whisper)
 * An image generation provider